azaroth42/gibson/advances.md

 ## Combat

+### Initiative

+The character that instigates combat typically goes first, however if any character has Overclocked Reflexes, then they go first.
+To break ties, use the Cool stat, then the Tough stat, then the Sharp stat if necessary.

+### Damage

+If you're attempting to cause damage to another character, you use Mix It Up.
+If the roll is successful, then the target will take damage.
+The damage is calculated from:

+* The base damage from Mix It Up, plus advances
+* The damage modifier from the weapon
+* Additional modifiers from abilities, such as Sneak Attack
+* Additional modifiers from situational factors

+You can then reroll any dice that show numbers equal to or less than the number of +rerolls you have.
+If you have two stacking +reroll tags, then you can reroll dice that show 1 or 2.

+The attack's piercing value is subtracted from the target's armor value, and the resulting armor value is subtracted from the damage.
+Neither Armor nor Damage can go below 0.

 ### Ranges

+Weapons have ranges at which they are effective.
+Melee weapons are only close range.

 The range levels for combat are as follows:
 * 	Close:     Touchable, certainly hittable with a stick
 * 	Near:       Not touchable, but easy move-and-hit distance